 The sunsets are gorgeous so merit a sail in the evening.
 Or simply pull up deck chairs close to the water, grab fruity drinks (rum cocktail for yourself!), and watch the sunset.

-Vacation Tips for Senior Travelers
+Additional Vacation Tips

-Safety, Security, and Comfort for your mom or dad
+Safety, Security, and Comfort For Your Family

 Don’t give thieves the opportunity to steal from your parent so follow the rules below:

 - I do not suggest carrying a purse but, instead, wear a money belt worn under clothing or a neat Passage Wallet hidden under her coat by a neck cord.